Sometimes it’s not the heat or the humidity. Treatment for excessive sweating can change your life for the better–and offer you a new kind of freedom.

 Patients notice results as soon as 5-7 days following the procedure.
 If Dr. Rivkin feels that Botox would not be the best solution, he will recommend other options.

 Dr. Rivkin is personally involved in every treatment and can be contacted with any problems at any time.
-He is always in the office at Westside Aesthetics, and is personally involved in every treatment.
+He is always in the office at RIVKIN Aesthetics, and is personally involved in every treatment.

 During your initial consultation, Dr. Rivkin will evaluate your individual needs, explain your options, and recommend a course of treatment.
 To learn more about Dr. Rivkin’s techniques for treating hyperhidrosis and sweaty palms, contact us today.